nicusirb/Log-Monitoring-Application/README.md

 - Export results as structured JSON or HTML
 - Develop a basic web interface for drag-n-drop allowing to use the application as a service
 - Containerize the application for incapsulation
+- !
+Centralize all logs into an aggregation platform (Elasticsearch, Dynatrace, Loki) and visualize them with Grafana, Kibana, Graylog, DT.
+Using such tools with live vizualization you can set alerts and notification on ERRORS and WARNINGS.